Music Video

 5. How did you attract/ address your audience?

 I attracted and addressed my audience in many ways.
 I used images that would appeal to my audience, such as, attractive boys and girls 'perfect' for my target audience to aspire to be.
 By perfect I do not mean the best looking, but I mean that they are confident and happy to be themselves, these are the kind of girls I'd want my target audience to aspire to be.
 The purpose of my magazine is to encourage girls to find themselves perfect.
 The girls I have used are all naturally beautiful, even without the make up, they are all nice, funny and happy to be themselves.
 None of my images are airbrushed or changes to make the person look any better, this enables my reader to aspire for real beauty rather than edited beauty.
+The language I have used is similar to as if the magazine and reader are close friends sharing the latest gossip.
+For example, "hottest boys in the music business" the term 'hot' is used often in general girlie conversations to describe people who are attractive.
+It isn't a formal term, and so the magazine achieves the idea of being chatty and fun by using words similar to 'hot' throughout the magazine.
+The subjects I chose would appeal to feminists and generally most women this is because it is about good music, aspiring to get somewhere, love and success.

 The price I chose is quite cheap for a monthly magazine, this enables more girls to be able to buy my magazine.
 The magazine is also very neutral to any stereotypes and so a Gothic girl can buy my magazine but so can a preppy, girlie girl.